 We need to bring them aboard over the next couple of weeks.

-Kellyanne Conway admitted, yeah, we're behind, but it's not like the polls are saying, and we've got, you know, maybe one, three, four points.
+Kellyanne Conway admitted, yeah, we're behind, but it's not like the polls are saying.

 Some of these swing states that Romney also lost Chuck.

-And with Hillary under 50%, uh, despite all the money that she spent, despite all the powerful people she's got out there supporting her, we think we can pull it off, Chuck.
+And with Hillary under 50%, despite all the money that she spent, despite all the powerful people she's got out there supporting her, we think we can pull it off, Chuck.

-So now we move to today this afternoon.
+So now we move to today.

-I mentioned earlier that Hillary Clinton's in hibernation.
+This afternoon, I mentioned earlier that Hillary Clinton's in hibernation.

 Well, she came out.